Endowment Program

 The Foundation has been serving West Ohio congregations since 1978.
 We provide investment management that allows investors to choose an allocation mix of equities for growth, fixed income, or a balanced fund and that are aligned with the social principles of the UMC found in the Book of Discipline.
 We partner with highly respected investment advisors and highly vetted fund managers to offer investors exceptional investment opportunities.
 Our Foundation team meets on a regular basis with our investment advisors to review reports and adjust as needed.

-The Foundation currently partners with Huntington National Bank and Morgan Stanley.
+The Foundation currently partners with Wespath Institutional Investments.
 All investment decisions are based on our Investment Policy Statement which aligns with the Social Principles of the UMC.
-Performance and economic context for assets under management are reviewed quarterly by our Conference Investment Policy Committee (CIPC).
+Performance and economic context for assets under management are reviewed quarterly by our Investment Committee.
 The Committee meets with representatives of our investment firms and presses them on investment outlook, risk in our invested portfolios, and their returns relative to stated benchmarks.
-The discipline of the quarterly CIPC meetings ensures the managers are overseen closely and that any deviation from expected returns are understood.
+The discipline of the quarterly IC meetings ensures the managers are overseen closely and that any deviation from expected returns is understood.

 The majority of our investment accounts are endowment funds that share the stated goal of long-term growth as well as current income.
 Accordingly, we recommend a significant portion of fund assets to be invested in equities and a lesser portion in fixed income assets.
 Historically, the balanced strategy has been allocated 55%-60% to equities and 40%-45% to fixed income.
 Please contact us for more information.